Habibamohammedd/weather-website/README.md

 # Weather website

 **Weather website** is a responsive and user-friendly web application that provides real-time weather updates for any location.
-Built with a focus on simplicity and functionality, the app fetches accurate weather data using an API and presents it in an intuitive interface.
+Built with a focus on simplicity and functionality, the app fetches accurate weather data using an external API and presents it in an intuitive interface.

 ## Features